Contraceptive hormones can be

 Women typically gain 3 to 9 pounds during the first year of use and continue to gain weight.
 The weight gain is probably due to changes in appetite.
 So to prevent this gain, women need to limit calories and increase the amount of exercise they do.

-Medroxyprogesterone acetate does not appear to worsen depression in women who have depression before they start this drug.
+DMPA does not appear to worsen depression in women who have depression before they start this medication.
+Some studies have reported an increased risk of depression after pregnancy (postnatal depression) for NET-EN users.

 Headaches are common, but they usually become less severe over time.
 If women have had tension headaches or migraines in the past, the injections do not make them worse.

 Bone density temporarily decreases.
 However, the risk of fractures does not increase, and bones usually return to their previous density after the injections are stopped.
-Getting enough calcium and vitamin D daily to help maintain bone density is important for all women, but it is particularly important for adolescent and young women who are getting progestin injections.
-Calcium and vitamin D supplements are often needed to get the required amount.
+Participating in physical activity and weight bearing exercise, and getting enough calcium and vitamin D

 Benefits